YingjieHu/LocalPlaceName/README.md

 ### Overall description
-This project provides some of the codes for harvesting local place names from geotagged housing posts.
+This project provides some of the codes for extracting local place names from geotagged housing posts.
 The housing advertisements are posted on Craigslist, a local-oriented website.
 More details about this project can be found in the following paper:

 Hu, Y., Mao, H. and McKenzie, G., 2018.
 A natural language processing and geospatial clustering framework for harvesting local place names from geotagged housing advertisements.
 International Journal of Geographical Information Science, 33(4), 714-738. http://www.acsu.buffalo.edu/~yhu42/papers/2018_IJGIS_LocalName.pdf